byschii/nonoiseplease/readme.md

 *   browser extention
     *   fix the terrible UX and auth
-    *   add in batch all of your bookmark (i really want it cause i m lazy but i dont know how to do without massive scraping)
 *   improve the "scraper"
     *   to get the transcript of a Youtube video
     *   find a way to reliably read PDF